rob-johnston/stripeTools/README.md

 Some common operations we were doing with the stripe module.

-PLEASE NOTE : This is a WIP module right now until a v2 is released.
+this is a WIP project

 How to use